phoenixframework/phoenix/deployment/E_heroku.md

 ## Adding the Phoenix Static Buildpack

 We need to compile static assets for a successful Phoenix deployment.
-The [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take of that for us, so let's add it now.
+The [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take care of that for us, so let's add it now.

 ```console
 $ heroku buildpacks:add https://github.com/gjaldon/heroku-buildpack-phoenix-static.git